 Numbers ticked like verb conjugation.

 Hawks, owls, fox, skunks, coons and boys with shotguns all kill grouse, some more fluently than others.
-Hunters take the fewest compared to predators, and habitat, or the lack thereof influences survivability.
+Hunters take the fewest compared to predators, and habitat, or the lack thereof influences survival rates.

-Hard grouse facts that I recounted as I filled trembling aspen leaves with BB holes and skidded the silver bark of poplars in often vain effort at bagging birds each autumn, until I left.
+These were hard grouse facts recounted as I filled trembling aspen leaves with BB holes and skidded shot against the silver bark of poplars in often vain effort at bagging birds each autumn, until I left.

 It was many years later on an Idaho back road in spring that I was reacquainted with ole ruff.
 The road went past a farm gate and climbed a mountain as it narrowed and eventually ran through another gate, this one locked.
 I explored and stopped the pickup and smelled the perfume of cottonwoods that rose on warm air from the river.
 Robins and a varied thrush piped.
 I looked for turkey tracks.
 Then the sound like a lawnmower engine slowly starting until it whirred, and pumped through the trees.
 I climbed after it.